ThomasZiegler/Efficient-Smoothing-of-Dilated-Convolutions/README.md

 * Scripts for easy using on ETHZ's Leonhard cluster

-   With the command ```source setup.sh``` one can set the parameters for the PASCAL VOC 2012 dataset
+   With the command ```source setup.sh``` one can set the parameters for the PASCAL VOC 2012 dataset.

-   With the command ```source setup.sh cityscapes``` one can set the parameters for the Cityscapes dataset
+   With the command ```source setup.sh cityscapes``` one can set the parameters for the Cityscapes dataset.

    With the command ```sh train.sh``` one can start the training/validation.
 (Ensure that the datasets are located at the path defined in setup.sh)